 - Focusing solely on traditional success markers.
 Making your sales goal for the quarter is an important metric – after all, the company won’t survive if it’s not profitable.
 However, instead of just rewarding the sales team, it’s worth the time to also recognize the departments and individuals that contributed to this success.
-Taking the time to show how different areas contributed, even if not directly, helps everyone to understand that it’s truly a team effort.
+Taking the time to show how different areas contributed helps everyone to understand that it’s truly a team effort.

-In order to avoid the silo mentality, keep some of these tips in mind:
+In order to avoid the silo mentality, keep these tips in mind:

 - Hire the right people.
-It’s important to look for people to join the company who are team players, and understand that helping others is an important part of building a company culture where everyone succeeds.
-Ask potential new employees about the last time they worked with someone outside their department toward a common goal.
+It’s important to look for new employees who are team players, and understand that helping others is an important part of building a company culture where everyone succeeds.
+Ask potential new employees about the last time they worked with someone outside their department to achieve a common goal.

 - Set the tone.
 People look to their managers for cues on attitude.
-It’s important for managers to demonstrate to their teams that they value everyone’s input, want to work together as a team, and that they’re happy to take on responsibilities outside their job description for the good of the company.
+It’s important for managers to demonstrate to their teams that they value everyone’s input, want to work together across departments, and are happy to take on responsibilities outside their job description for the good of the company.

 - Create physical spaces for collaboration.
 We all know the traditional water cooler example, but think about other places and spaces that may encourage people to get to know someone from another department.
 In our office, we have an area with couches where we often have impromptu meetings, and there’s also a ping-pong table that is a very popular place for breaks.
 Beyond that, there are two kitchens where people gather to make coffee, fill their water bottles, or heat up lunch and snacks.

 - Build online spaces for sharing.
-This includes online instant messaging programs like HipChat, and document sharing sites like Google Docs and Box.
-However, there are also tools that act as an online version of those physical spaces, like Bloomfire.
+This includes online instant messaging programs like Slack and document sharing sites like Google Docs and Box.
+However, there are also tools that act as an online version of your company’s physical spaces, like Bloomfire.
 These social learning solutions offer a place to share documents, ask questions, discuss challenges, and find the information needed to get work done.

-Breaking down silos doesn’t happen without effort by the leadership, as well as individual employees.
+You can’t break down company silos without effort by the leadership, as well as individual employees.
 And while ignoring the silos may work for a while, in the end, it leads to weakness throughout the organization when people lose sight of the fact that they’re all in it together.

-If you are interested in learning more about how a knowledge base can break down silos within your organization, check out our white paper, Proving the Value: Getting Internal Buy-In for a Knowledge Base.
+If you are interested in learning more about how a knowledge base can break down company silos, check out our white paper, Proving the Value: Getting Internal Buy-In for a Knowledge Base.